 AFFORDABLE HOUSING: Since getting on the Council, I have fought for affordable housing (not Section 8) in our city.
 We recently updated our inclusionary affordable housing ordinance requiring builders to provide 10% of their total units in affordable housing this year, and next year that number increases to 13% of total units.

 Karen's 2020 Vision and Beyond is Clear

 FIRE AND MEDICAL SERVICES: Continue to work with East Contra Costa Fire Protection District to identify funding for the current fire protection deficit.
 ECCFPD now has a seat at the table - All "NEW" development will have one-time Fire Development Impact Fees, which will build 3 new fire stations, as well as annual Fire-specific Community Facility District assessments which will pay for staffing fire personnel at those 3 stations.

 Karen has over two decades of service in Brentwood

 CITY OF BRENTWOOD

 CHAIRMAN - ECONOMIC DEVELOPMENT COMMITTEE (Initiated Enhanced Infrastructure Finance Districts to help pay for infrastructure without raising taxes)

-CHAIRMAN - FIRE & MEDICAL SERVICES COMMITTEE (Initiated Fire Community Facility Districts and Fire Development Impact Fees discussion, which ensures future development pays 100% of its impact, both personnel and infrastructure costs, on East Contra Costa Fire Protection District)
+CHAIRMAN - FIRE & MEDICAL SERVICES COMMITTEE (Initiated Fire Community Facility Districts and Fire Development Impact Fees discussion, which ensures future development pays 100% of its impact for both increased personnel and infrastructure costs for East Contra Costa Fire Protection District)

 CHAIRMAN - AGRICULTURAL ENTERPRISE COMMITTEE (Initiated Farm to Fork Initiative and influenced County Ag Land Use zoning to increase agritourism in the Ag Core surrounding Brentwood)